 Research & Statistics

-The Assembly of Bishops offers the following reports and maps on Orthodox Christianity in America.
+The Assembly of Bishops offers the following reports and maps on Orthodox Christianity in America organized by year of publication.
 Along with the following research summaries, the full reports are available in PDF format.

 This report offers numerous insights into how our Church members contribute to their parishes and what parishes can do to increase the generosity and donations of their members.
 Parish clergy and lay leadership will find this publication helpful when dealing with money matters in their parishes.
 Read more »

 The study addresses religious giving of Orthodox Church members to their home parishes and to wider religious causes and explores the differences in giving between members of various Orthodox jurisdictions and parishioners according to certain demographics.
 The study also includes suggestions for how Orthodox parishes might increase the generosity of parishioners.
 A summary of the study can be read here.
 Read more »

 The study focuses on US educational institutions that offer programs in Orthodox theology.
 It is based on a survey of 12 Orthodox theological schools in the US.
 The report examines degrees and programs offered by these schools, questions of their accreditation, student body, and faculty.
 Data-gathering was finalized in September 2014; all data was accurate at that time.
 Read more »

 The report focuses on Orthodox Christian Fellowship (OCF), the official collegiate campus ministry program of the Assembly.
 For the study, student leaders were surveyed in 130 OCF chapters.
 What types of challenges do OCF chapters face?
 What are their needs?
 What does it take to be a successful and vibrant OCF chapter?
 The report answers these and other questions from the viewpoints of active student OCF leaders.
 Read more »